Overview of development sites with an example deployment workflow for site building.

 To improve the process further, figure out how to automate as much of that as possible using tools like Drush, Git, and continuous integration software.
 The goal is to create a repeatable, reliable process that reduces the time it takes, decreases downtime for your site, and minimize human error.

 Drupal currently supports the deployment of code and configuration, but not user-generated content.
 For more on the difference between the two, see Configuration Data Types.
-There is ongoing work to facilitate content deployment in future versions of Drupal 8 as part of the workflow initiative.

 - Build a new View on your development environment and then deploy it to the production site